 |Protein Microsequencing and Analysis (Platform)|

-Protein Analysis and Microsequencing Laboratory continued its activities involving chemical protein microsequencing and analysis of proteins using ProteinChip technology.
-This new technology combines the capture of proteins on different chemical surfaces and their analysis by mass spectrometry.
+Protein Analysis and Microsequencing Platform continued its activities involving chemical protein microsequencing and protein analysis using ProteinChip technology.
+This technology combines the capture of proteins on different chemical surfaces and their analysis by mass spectrometry (SELDI-TOF-MS).

 These activities are for the benefit of laboratories both inside and outside the Pasteur Institute.

-The amino acid sequences are performed by automatic sequencers using the Edman chemical degradation (two sequencers : ABI 473A and ABI 494 of Applied Biosystems are available).
+Amino acid sequences are performed by automatic sequencers using the Edman chemical degradation (two sequencers are available : ABI 473A and ABI 494 from Applied Biosystems).
 The laboratory also provides auxiliary support services, including advice about the microtechniques needed to prepare samples before sequencing.

-350 samples were sequenced for 70 laboratories (including 36 from outside the Pasteur Institute).
+380 samples were sequenced for 67 laboratories (including 32 from foreign countries).